basarat/typescript-book/docs/getting-started.md

 TypeScript compiles into JavaScript.
 JavaScript is what you are actually going to execute (either in the browser or on the server).
 So you are going to need the following:

 * TypeScript compiler (OSS available [in source](https://github.com/Microsoft/TypeScript/) and on [NPM](https://www.npmjs.com/package/typescript))
-* A TypeScript editor (you can use notepad if you want but I use [vscode 🌹](https://code.visualstudio.com/).
+* A TypeScript editor (you can use notepad if you want but I use [vscode 🌹](https://code.visualstudio.com/) with an [extension I wrote](https://marketplace.visualstudio.com/items?itemName=basarat.god).
 Also [lots of other IDES support it as well]( https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support))

 ## TypeScript Version